1 Make Sure Your Blog Post Title is Catchy

 - Use Audacity for creating a simple podcast

-Comment on other topic related blog’s posts and link to your post to generate valuable backlinks.
+- Look up your keywords in the search engines and comment on other topic-related blogs posts and link to your post to generate valuable backlinks.
 But do so only if your post really adds value to what it said.

 Tools to use for reaching out to influencers